Vyral/joe-corbisiero-blog/_posts/2016-10-12-the-latest-trends-in-the-san-diego-real-estate-market.md

 On the other hand, homes priced over $1.25 million are in a buyer’s market because there is significantly more inventory than demand.

 As for our market overall, the number of homes on the market has gone up 4% in the last month.
 On the other end of the spectrum, the number of homes coming off the market, pending sales, are up 18%.
 As a result, we have a shortage of inventory available on the market.
-In fact, our inventory levels are down 18% from this time last year.
+In fact, our inventory levels are down 18% from this time last year.<br/>

-<br>If you are thinking of selling your home, now would be a great time to get on the market and cash out.
+If you are thinking of selling your home, now would be a great time to get on the market and cash out.
 If you have any questions about selling or buying a home in this market, give me a call or send me an email.
 I would be happy to help you!